documentation-platform/documentation-platform-backend/docs/testing.md

 ## Best Practices

 - Write thorough unit and integration tests
-- Keep the test database separate from development and production databases
 - Monitor test execution times and optimize when necessary
 - Use code coverage tools to ensure adequate test coverage

-This CI/CD pipeline ensures that all code changes are tested automatically, helping to catch issues early in the development process.
+This ensures that all code changes are tested automatically, helping to catch issues early in the development process.